-PED 236 CANOEING (2A) 1 credit
+PED 236 CANOEING (2A)

 This course provides basic instruction for the beginning canoeist.
 Emphasis is placed on safe and correct handling of the canoe and rescue skills.
 Upon completion, students should be able to demonstrate basic canoeing, safe-handling, and self-rescue skills.
-This is an individual and dual sport activity.

-PED 245 CYCLING (2A) 1 credit
+PED 245 CYCLING (2A)